apache/eventmesh/eventmesh-connectors/README.md

 # Connectors

+>With the changes in the design of the Knative connector, this document is currently temporarily outdated.

 ## Connector

 A connector is a bridge that interacts with a specific external service or underlying data source (e.g., Databases) on behalf of user applications.
 A connector is either a Source or a Sink.